Abhiroop2004/Abhiroop2004.github.io/README.md

 <br>

 ### AgroGenie: A smart approach to agriculture using Machine Learning
 - This research involves the utilization of a Machine-learning-based approach to analyze the values of several parameters influencing crop growth.
-It then accepts a novel set of input parameters and recommends the most probable crops that can be cultivated.
+It then accepts a novel set of input parameters and recommends the **most probable crops that can be cultivated**.
 - Adequate preprocessing methods have been applied to ensure the optimum removal of partiality from data.
-The ML models have been compared for their performance using a well-accepted validation measure, with Logistic Regression achieving a 99.6% accuracy.
+The ML models have been compared for their performance using a well-accepted validation measure, with **Random Forest** achieving a **99.6%** accuracy.
-- Then, crops with similar features have been clustered to provide a more flexible farming option for the farmer. <br>
+- Then, crops with similar features have been **clustered** to provide more **flexible farming options** for the farmer. <br>
 - Accepted and Presented in [ICISA-2024](https://sites.google.com/view/icisa2024). <br>
 <div style="text-align: center;">
 <img src="assets/agrogenieart.jfif" width="150" height="150">